Why This Recipe Works

 1/2 cup (2 ounces; 60g) grated pecorino cheese

-In a small bowl, rinse the rice with the chicken stock, gently stirring with a spoon or rubber spatula.
-Drain the rice through a fine mesh sieve, reserving the stock and the rice.
+In a small bowl, rinse rice with chicken stock, gently stirring with a spoon or rubber spatula.
+Drain rice through a fine-mesh sieve, reserving stock and rice.

 Invert a small metal bowl and place inside a larger metal bowl to create an elevated surface to cut the corn.
 Using a small paring knife, trim the corn from the cobs.
 After removing the kernels, using the back of the knife, scrape any remaining starchy liquid from the cobs.
 Set aside and reserve 3 of the stripped cobs.

 Set the pressure cooker to sauté or place over medium-high heat and preheat.
 Add 2 tablespoons of butter and melt until foamy, about 1 minute.
-Add the corn and sauté until tender and sweet, about 2 minutes.
+Add corn and sauté until tender and sweet, about 2 minutes.
 Remove corn from heat, return it to the bowl, and set it aside.

 In the same pressure cooker, melt remaining 4 tablespoons of butter until foamy, about 1 minute.
 Add minced shallots and garlic, cooking until tender, about 2 minutes.
 Add rinsed rice and gently toast in the butter, about 2 minutes.
 Pour in wine and cook until reduced and no raw alcohol taste remains, about 2 minutes.
 Add chicken stock, bay leaf, and thyme to pot and season with kosher salt and freshly ground pepper.
 Add the 3 reserved cobs to the liquid and close the pressure cooker.
 Bring to low pressure and cook for 4 minutes.

 While the risotto cooks, transfer half the sautéed corn to a blender canister along with heavy cream and turmeric (if using).
 Blend until smooth and set aside.